lokapal-xyz/education/content/howtodao/08-dao-research/Research-and-Analytics/Research.md

   - **Legal recognition of DAOs** – Research on jurisdictional challenges and regulatory frameworks.
   - **Cross-chain and multi-chain DAOs** – Exploring interoperability challenges and governance fragmentation.

----

-## **Final Thoughts**
-Industry whitepapers and scholarly research are critical resources for DAO builders, auditors, and policymakers, helping shape the next generation of decentralized governance.